RGraDev/virtual-pet/README.md

 # Virtual Pet Project 🐶🐱

-## A project designed to demonstrate and provide exposure to basic OOP concepts, including Prototypes, Methods and Constructors
+## A project designed to demonstrate basic OOP concepts, including Prototypes, Methods and Constructors

 ### A Pet() constructor function is used to create an instance of a Pet object.
 There are a number of methods such as feed(), growUp(), and walk() which can be called on this object, and these methods alter the values of various properties on the object